shadowcat-mst/plx/README.md

 When loaded, the spec is (if relative) resolved to an absolute path relative to the layout root, then all `..` entries and symlinks resolved to give a final path used to set up the layout environment.

+### env

+    plx --config env
+    plx --config env add <name> <value>
+    plx --config env del <name> <value>

+Manages additional environment variables, which are set immediately before any environment changes required for the current ["libspec"](#libspec) and ["perl"](#perl) settings are processed.

+## --commands

+    plx --commands         # all commands
+    plx --commands c       # all commands starting with c plx --commands /json/  # all commands matching /json/

+Lists available commands, name first, then full path.

+If a filter argument is given, treats it as a fixed prefix to filter the command list, unless the filter is `/re/` in which case the slashes are stripped and the filter is treated as a regexp.

 # AUTHOR